hangarhosting/whmcs_ro-informal/README.md

-# whmcs_romanian_informal
+# whmcs_ro-informal
-Romanian language for WHMCS, using friendly addressing
+Romanian language for WHMCS, wuth using friendly addressing